AbonyiXavier/transaction-runner-api/README.md

 - In the command prompt, cd to the root of the directory you extracted the app into
 - Run 'npm install' to install all dependencies
 - Run 'npm run dev' to start the application
+- Run 'npm run test' to run test on the application
 - In a browser address bar navigate to ''

 # Using transaction runner API through a restful client